Get a quote on Group Disability Insurance

 Typically, you will find that there are two types of Group Disability Insurance available in the market as an employer.
-These two forms of Disability Insurance are based primarily on the projected length of time of the disability, and as such are called short-term disability and long-term disability.
+These two forms of Disability Insurance are based primarily on the projected length of time of the disability, and as such are called short-term disability and long-term disability insurance policies.

 Short-Term Disability Insurance

 Short-term Disability Insurance will cover an employee who suffers an illness or injury that renders him or her disabled and unable to work.
 Short-term Disability (STD) will cover a portion of the employee’s lost wages or income.
 Typically, this is a fixed percentage of your employee’s income.
 For example, STD may cover 60% of an employee’s income.
 STD is used primarily to protect the employee with income protection.

 Short-term Disability usually kicks in shortly after the date of the debilitating injury or illness.
 STD typically lasts for less than a year.
 Depending on the disability insurance plan, you may have a waiting period of a few business days before your employees receive their payment.